KirillosTY/RestaSearch/pythonFlaskBackend/documentation/FunctionalRequirements.md

 ## Main use of purpose.

-This application is meant to allow users to review restauraunts and search for them.
+This application is meant to allow users to create,review and search restauraunts with some minor additional features.

 ## Users

 Basic users and Admins.

-## UI

 ##  Basic functional operations under process
   - [x] User can login and logout